gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Hit <kbd>Enter</kbd> on `allFile` then type <kbd>Ctrl + Enter</kbd> to run a query.

+(Note: If you're using your browser in incognito mode, you will not see `allFile` as one of the options in the autocomplete window.
+This is because your browser does not have access to local files in incognito mode.)

 ![filesystem-query](filesystem-query.png)

 Delete the `id` from the query and bring up the autocomplete again (<kbd>Ctrl + Space</kbd>).